June 18, 2018

-When choosing the insulation for a building, spray polyurethane foam (SPF) can be an excellent choice.
+When choosing insulation for a building, spray polyurethane foam (SPF) can be an excellent choice.
 It increases energy efficiency while doing its job of adding a protective layer to your roof.

 SPF is produced by mixing certain chemicals to create foam.
 What happens is that those chemicals react instantly, expanding on contact to create a foam that insulates, air seals and fills cracks and gaps.